openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxtabset

 ## Step 7.
+Release the allocated objects (only for C)

+To avoid memory leak, applications developed with C API need to release the allocated objects in order.

+@sphinxtabset

+@sphinxtab{C}

+@snippet docs/snippets/src/main.c part8

+@endsphinxtab

+@endsphinxtabset

+## Step 8.
 Link and Build Your Application with OpenVINO™ Runtime (example)

 This step may differ for different projects.
 In this example, a C++ & C application is used, together with CMake for project configuration.